stellalisy/alfa/README.md

-# ALFA: Aligning LLMs to Ask Better Clinical Questions
+# ALFA: Aligning LLMs to Ask Good Questions

 This repository implements the **ALFA** framework for improving large language models’ ability to ask high-quality follow-up questions in clinical reasoning scenarios.
 It includes code for: